Translations

 Introduction

-The Form.io Platform uses the i18Next system as the mechanism for performing all of the translations within the JavaScript Renderer and Builder.
-We recommend reading up on that documentation to understand all of the mechanisms that are available to perform translations within your application and forms rendered by Form.io.
-The Form.io Renderer exposes the i18next platform within the i18next
+The Form.io Platform uses the i18Next system as the mechanism for displaying all of the translations within the JavaScript Renderer and Builder.
+Refer to the i18Next documentation to understand all of the mechanisms that are available to handle translations within an application and forms rendered by Form.io.
+The Form.io Renderer exposes the i18next platform within thei18next

-variable within the renderer, and all options for this library can be introduced through the i18n
+variable in the renderer, and all options for this library can be introduced through the i18n

-configuration variable.
-For example, the following illustrates how the i18next framework can be initialized and accessed within the Form.io renderer.
+The following example illustrates how the i18next framework can be initialized and accessed within the Form.io renderer:

 Rendering Translations

-In order to provide translations to the renderer, you can introduce these translations using the i18n configurations.
+In order to provide translations to the renderer, introduce these translations using i18n configurations.
 There are also a few methods within the Form.io Renderer that can be used to change the language dynamically.
-For example, you can provide the following HTML code to introduce some buttons within your application that will trigger a language change like so.
+For example, the following HTML code introduces buttons within the application that will trigger a language change:

-Once you do this, you can then provide the following code to define the form, provide the translations, and then dynamically change those translations when the buttons have been clicked.
-The code will look as follows.
+After this, provide the following code to define the form, provide the translated text, and then dynamically change the text when the buttons have been clicked.
+The code will look as follows:

 Dynamic Translations using Resources

-While the example above is very helpful, the only caveat is that it is not dynamic and requires an application change in order to introduce new translations.
-What would be better is if we can make the translations dynamic using Form.io Resources so that any non-developer can contribute to the translation process.
-This can be achieved using the following method.
+The above example s not dynamic and requires an application change in order to introduce new translations.
+Make the translations dynamic using Form.io Resources so that any non-developer can contribute to the translation process.
+This can be achieved using the following method:

 Create a Language Resource

 The first step is to create a Language resource within your Project, called Language.
-Within this resource, we will add the following fields.
+Within this resource, add the following fields:

 Now press Create Resource button to create the new Resource.

-Once this is created, you will then create a new submission for each translation like the following illustrates for Español.
+Once this is created, use the resource to create a new submission for each translation.
+The following example illustrates the fields for Español:

 Create the submission to add the "language".
-This is what will be used to manage all of the translations so you can now input the rest of your language translations the same way until you have multiple to choose from.
+This will be used to manage all of the translations in a standard way.
+Input the rest of the language translations the same way until there are multiple to choose from.

 Language Resource "Read All Submissions" Access

-For most applications, the end user will be authenticated when they are switching between languages, but in some cases, the user will be anonymous.
-As with any resource, you will now need to ensure that the proper Role has access to the Read All Submissions permission within the Access section of the Language form.
+For most applications, the end user will be authenticated when they are switching between languages.
+In some cases, the user may be anonymous.
+As with any resource, ensure that the proper Role has access to the Read All Submissions permission within the Access section of the Language form.

 Dynamic Language Controller

 method used above.
-Here is what our Form Controller will look like.
+Here is what the Form Controller should look like:

 Last updated